openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Stretch Root on ZFS.rst

 4.12 Optional (but kindly requested): Install popcon

-The ``popularity-contest`` package reports the list of packages install on your system.
+The ``popularity-contest`` package reports the list of packages installed on your system.
 Showing that ZFS is popular may be helpful in terms of long-term attention from the distro.